Nylilsa/nylilsa.github.io/guides/th17-extra-rta.md

 Beginner

-Due to a bug, Saki takes damage when bombing during her Survival spell card.
+Due to a bug, Saki takes damage when bombing during her Survival spell-card.
 You definitely want to bomb as you will skip an entire 90-second long spell-card with this.

 ### Bombing before a spell-card